novuhq/blog/2024/Nov/MCID-186/How_to_Add_Real-Time_Notifications_to_a_React_App.md

 ![https://paper-attachments.dropboxusercontent.com/s_6B83822E7270DCD852952C393CF7B5CD8EBEA49A91FB41938DC78AF986B3EDA6_1725650508428_Websockets+lab.webp](https://paper-attachments.dropboxusercontent.com/s_6B83822E7270DCD852952C393CF7B5CD8EBEA49A91FB41938DC78AF986B3EDA6_1725650508428_Websockets+lab.webp)

-WebSockets instant two-way communication, high scalability and low latency makes them ideal for applications like real-time chat, online games, collaborative tools like spreadsheets and location-based services.
+WebSockets' instant two-way communication, high scalability, and low latency make them ideal for applications like real-time chat, online games, collaborative tools like spreadsheets, and location-based services.
 Companies like **Discord** and **Uber** utilize WebSockets for their core features, demonstrating their effectiveness in delivering real-time experiences.

 ### Server-Sent Events (SSE)

 ![https://paper-attachments.dropboxusercontent.com/s_6B83822E7270DCD852952C393CF7B5CD8EBEA49A91FB41938DC78AF986B3EDA6_1727087361765_server-sent-event.png](https://paper-attachments.dropboxusercontent.com/s_6B83822E7270DCD852952C393CF7B5CD8EBEA49A91FB41938DC78AF986B3EDA6_1727087361765_server-sent-event.png)

-SSE is simpler to implement than WebSockets and well-suited for applications that involve one-way communication, such as receiving live updates or notifications. **Twitter** is a notable example of a company using SSE to deliver real-time updates to its users.
+SSE is more straightforward to implement than WebSockets and well-suited for applications that involve one-way communication, such as receiving live updates or notifications. **Twitter** is a notable example of a company using SSE to deliver real-time updates to its users.

 ### Firebase Realtime Database

-Firebase is ideal for applications that require real-time data synchronization between multiple clients like chat apps, games, or collaborative tools.
+Firebase is ideal for applications that require real-time data synchronization between multiple clients, such as chat apps, games, or collaborative tools.

-Key features of Firebase Realtime Database also include scalability and cross-platform compatibility.
+Critical features of Firebase Realtime Database also include scalability and cross-platform compatibility.
 Companies like [Stage](https://firebase.google.com/case-studies/stage-app) and [Galarm](https://firebase.google.com/case-studies/acintyo-galarm-app) use Firebase to send personalized and automated notifications to their users.

-Now that we've explored the different real-time technologies and their features, in the next section, we’ll implement these technologies in a ReactJS application.
+Now that we've explored the different real-time technologies and their features, we’ll implement these technologies in a ReactJS application in the next section.

 ---